wtsi-hgi/shepherd/README.md

 # shepherd

-**On Hiatus** The development of this project is currently paused; the below documentation should be considered mostly aspirational.
-The "dummy" client is operational as a method to copy and validate data from POSIX to iRODS, only.
+**On Hiatus** The development of this project is currently paused; the below documentation should be considered mostly aspirational and the general state is "half-baked".
+The "dummy" client is operational as a method to copy and validate data from POSIX to iRODS, via a FoFN, only.

 ---